marrub--/Lithium/readme.md

 Lithium
 -------

-A mod about shooting guns until things die.
+A mod in which you shoot things until they die.

+See the wiki for gameplay details.